Elaeocarpus dentatus: Varieties

 The New Zealand botanist Thomas Cheeseman described a variety of E. dentatus in an article in the 1907 issue of the Transactions and proceedings of the New Zealand Institute.
 Naming it Elaeocarpus dentatus var. obovatus, he described how, though E. dentatus is variable, he had "never seen specimens with leaves so broad and ovate."
 This variety is recognised by the New Zealand Plant Conservation Network, New Zealand flora, as well as in Harry Allan's 1961 The flora of New Zealand.
 As such, they describe two varieties: E. dentatus var. dentatus, the nominate variety, as well as E. dentatus var. obovatus, the variety with wider leaves.
 It was not accepted, however, by Anthony Peter Druce in his unpublished 1993 Indigenous vascular plants of New Zealand.
 It is listed as a synonym of Elaeocarpus dentatus by both The Plant List and World Flora Online, which superseded it.
 The variety was mentioned in a Department of Conservation Conservation Status Report published in 2017, under the heading: "Data Deficient."

 E. dentatus var. obovatus has much wider leaves than the nominate variety, reaching 5–7 cm in length and 3–5 cm in width.
 The leaves have pits on their undersides and tiny teeth along their edges.
 Though the adult leaves are wide, they shrink down to thin petioles (leaf stems), and juvenile leaves are also much more narrow.
 E. d. var. obovatus produces white flowers on racemes, and later purple oval-shaped fruit, that are between 12 and 15 mm long.

 Phylogeny

-A 2015 thesis established through DNA sequencing that E. dentatus evolved from the same ancestor as E. hookerianus, which can be demonstrated in the cladogram below.
+A 2015 thesis established through DNA sequencing that E. dentatus evolved from the same ancestor as E. hookerianus, which is shown in the cladogram below.
 They likely split off from their ancestor 13.13 mya, which reached New Zealand through long distance dispersal, similar to other plants.

 Etymology

-The name of its genus, Elaeocarpus, comes from the Latin elaeocarpus meaning olive-seed; and the specific epithet dentatus, from the Latin dentatus meaning toothed.
+The name of its genus, Elaeocarpus, comes from the Latin elaeocarpus meaning olive-seed; and the specific epithet dentatus, from the Latin dentatus meaning toothed, referring to the tree's serrated leaves.
 The epithet obovatus combines the Latin prefix ob, meaning reverse or against, and ovatus, meaning shaped like an egg, since the leaves get wider towards the top rather than the bottom.

+The Māori language name hīnau does not appear to have any cognates in other Pacific languages, and is likely a name that originated in New Zealand.
+Early English language names for the tree include New Zealand olive, and lily of the valley tree, the latter chosen due to the similarity of the flowers.